 Basis of presentation: The financial statement presentation follows the recommendations of the Financial Accounting Standards Board (FASB) Accounting Standards Codification (ASC).
 As required by the Non-Profit Entities topic of the FASB ASC, Financial Statements of Not-for-Profit Organizations, the Foundation is required to report information regarding its financial position and activities according to three classes of net assets: unrestricted net assets, temporarily restricted net assets and permanently restricted net assets.
-The Foundation had no temporarily or permanently restricted net assets at December 31, 2016 and 2015.
+The Foundation had no temporarily or permanently restricted net assets at December 31, 2017 and 2016.

 Campaign cash and investments: The Foundation maintains cash and investment accounts for each local Toys for Tots campaign.
 This represents cash remitted to the Foundation from local Toys for Tots coordinators.
 Local coordinators are authorized to accept locally donated and raised funds on behalf of the Foundation.
 Such funds and donations are immediately forwarded to the Foundation, which manages all funds raised and donated based on the use of the Toys for Tots name and logo.
 The Foundation manages these funds so that the funds are expended in the geographical areas in which the funds originated.
-The balance of these funds at December 31, 2016 and 2015, was \$16,464,234 and \$15,539,978, respectively.
-At December 31, 2016, these funds are included in cash.
-Of these amounts, \$8,131,517 and \$7,408,461 is included in cash and investments, respectively, at December 31, 2015.
+In 2017, a new cash account was established for local units to deposit cash only transactions.
+The balance of these funds at December 31, 2017 and 2016, was \$17,927,831 and \$16,464,234, respectively.
+At December 31, 2017 and December 31, 2016, these funds are included in cash.